sarthakgaikwad1/pricing_section_task_/README.md

-Pricing Section using HTML, CSS, and JavaScript
+Pricing Section using HTML, CSS, Bootstrap and JavaScript